 Best selling Tully’s Irish Red retained a bigger body than most stylistic competitors, bringing amiable red-fruited spicing and caramelized wheat-honeyed cereal grains to a stable earthen bottom.
 Better yet, TCT Pale Ale had a heady IPA-like wood-toned grapefruit rind bittering and tangy peach-tangerine spicing.

-“If you’re gonna drink a pale ale, why not go to an IPA,” Flach confers.
+“If you’re gonna drink a pale ale, why not go to an IPA,” Flach said.
 “It’s made hoppier for our customer base.
 But there’s not a lot of alcohol.”

 Next up, Flux IPA #8 saddled subtle yellow fruiting with spiced hop bittering.